-• Reading/Writing/Online Participation:
+• Reading/ Writing/ Online Participation:

-- o Forum Discussions / Weekly writing assignments (10 points per week, 100 points total): Each week you will write a short essay on the assigned readings and the lecture commentaries.
+- Forum Discussions / Weekly writing assignments (10 points per week, 100 points total): Each week you will write a short essay on the assigned readings and the lecture commentaries.
 You will be answering questions on the material and adding your own personal thoughts.
 You will then reply to two of your classmates' forum discussion posts.
-Click on the assignment or forum for each week and follow the instructions.
-It is your responsibility to carefully read the 'forum post guidelines' PDF at the top of the course page and each week's specific instructions. - O Schedule: Unless otherwise stated, weekly Learning Modules can be accessed by 8pm the Friday before (Ex.
+It is your responsibility to carefully read the 'forum post guidelines' PDF at the top of the course page and each week's specific instructions. - Schedule: Unless otherwise stated, weekly Learning Modules can be accessed by 8pm the Friday before (Ex.
 Week 2 learning modules will be posted by Friday evening of week 1).
 Assignments and discussions need to be completed by Thursday at 8pm of each week. - Quiz & Exams: A short quiz will be given the beginning of the second week of the term, worth 15 points.
 There will be 2 exams, a midterm and a final.
-These will be given over the course of the term using a combination of multiple choice, short answer, and essay-type questions. - Research Paper: During the 5th week of the course, a 4-5 page research project will be due.
+These will be given over the course of the term using a combination of multiple choice, short answer, and essay-type questions. - Research Paper: During the 9th week of the course, a 4-5 page research project will be due.
 This will be worth 100 points.
 Instructions are posted below the syllabus at the top of the course page.